 Do this when you are choosing your tile, toilet or tub.
 If I had not had my contractor with me, I would have wound up with a toilet that didn’t allow me to close the door.
 It was the one thing I did right.

 7) Visit your neighbors and look at their new bathrooms

 This helped give me ideas and I was able to see what could and what could not fit.
 Also, consider not removing the tub but putting in a fitted cover or reglazing the old tub, as I did.
 Pulling out a tub is a very big job and this is one area where you could actually save money.

 So two months later I was back in my apartment with a perfectly beautiful and very functional bathroom.
 And Charlie still loves me.
-Maybe because once in a while I let him use the shower and step on to the heated floor.
+Maybe because once in a while I will let him use the shower and step onto the heated floor.